jasont00/hexbin/README.txt

 DISCORD_TOKEN=*insert bot token*
 DISCORD_GUILD=*insert server name*

-Developed independently by me, educational use only please!
+Developed independently by me, educational use only.

+(Abandoned Project, created to learn the basics of the Discord API and get used to learning external APIs.)